core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 First, the client sends a normal OSCORE request to the server, protected with the old Security Context CTX\_OLD and with the 'd' flag bit set to 0.

-Upon receiving the OSCORE request and after having verified it with CTX\_OLD as usual, the server generates a random value N1 and provides the updateCtx() function with the input N = N1, X = X1, and CTX\_OLD, in order to derive the temporary Security Context CTX\_1.
+Upon receiving the OSCORE request and after having verified it with CTX\_OLD as usual, the server generates a value N1 and provides the updateCtx() function with the input N = N1, X = X1, and CTX\_OLD, in order to derive the temporary Security Context CTX\_1.

 Then, the server sends an OSCORE response to the client, protected with CTX\_1.
 In particular, the response has the 'd' flag bit set to 1 and specifies N1 as 'nonce' (see {{ssec-oscore-option-extensions}}).
 After that, the server deletes CTX\_1.
 Consistently with {{sec-updated-response-protection}}, the server includes its Sender Sequence Number as Partial IV in the response.
 After that, the server deletes CTX\_1.